-Identify, report, and correct information and information system flaws in a timely manner.
+Identify, report, and correct system flaws in a timely manner.

 Potential Assessment Considerations

 - Is the time frame (e.g., a set number of days) within which system flaw identification activities (e.g., vulnerability scans, configuration scans, manual review) must be performed defined and documented [a]?